CENG502-Projects/CENG502-Spring2023/Cavusoglu/Readme.md

 ![MINE Regularization](assets/mine_algorithm.png)

-To alleviate the risk potential disentanglement of the distillation tokens (channel-spatial), a regularization method is proposed to be applied.
+To alleviate the risk of potential entanglement of the distillation tokens (channel-spatial), a regularization method is proposed to be applied.
+The aim is to disentangle the spatial-channel tokens to learn presumably distinct representations.
 The regularization method is chosen to be [8] (MINE), and it is applied according to Algortihm 1.
 In short, spatial and channel tokens from the same input are treated as joint distribution and unpaired tokens (from different inputs) are treated as marginal distribution.
 The objective for MINE is given as follows:

 $$ \frac{1}{b}\sum_{i=1}^b \psi_\theta(T_S^{(i)},T_C^{(i)})) - \log(\frac{1}{b}\sum_{i=1}^b e^{\psi_\theta(T_S^{(i)},\overline{T_C}^{(i)})}) $$